AT&T’s streaming service DirecTV Now is getting cloud DVR, parental controls, and other features

 Beta testers won’t just have the chance to use the cloud DVR, notes AT&T. They’ll also be able to offer general feedback about the app’s new interface and share other opinions and suggestions.

 This next-generation TV platform will begin to roll out publicly this fall to both DirecTV Now and DirecTV companion app users.
-The DirecTV Now apps will likely receive the new features first, the company says.
+The platform will also power all of AT&T video offerings, including DirecTV, U-verse, and NFL Sunday Ticket.
+The DirecTV Now companion apps will likely receive the new features first, the company says.

 0